Bombus/pollinator/README.md

 # Experiment

+## Goal 1

-Goal 1: Take a CSV file with Darwin Core records, `dwc.csv`, and MapReduce over it to create the following outputs:
+Take a CSV file with Darwin Core records, `dwc.csv`, and MapReduce over it to create the following outputs:

+### First output

-First output, a CSV file called `type.csv` that contains a line for each `Taxon`, `Occurrence`, and `Event` in `dwc.csv` along with a UUID. `Taxon` will come from `ScientificName`, `Occurrence` will be the original record itself, and `Event` will be a combination of `Locality`, `Date` ,and `RecordedBy`.
+A CSV file called `type.csv` that contains a line for each `Taxon`, `Occurrence`, and `Event` in `dwc.csv` along with a UUID. `Taxon` will come from `ScientificName`, `Occurrence` will be the original record itself, and `Event` will be a combination of `Locality`, `Date` ,and `RecordedBy`.
 Utilize both a UUID identifier and a QUID identifier -- the purpose of the QUID is to experiment with property-based identifiers.

+### Second output

-Second output, a CSV file called `related_to.csv` that contains three UUIDs: A UUID for the row itself (primary key), the UUID of an object, and a UUID of a another object.
+CSV file called `related_to.csv` that contains three UUIDs:

+1. A UUID for the row itself (primary key)
+2. UUID of an object
+3. UUID of a another object

 These objects contain a non-directed relation, and in fact, represent different identifiers for the same thing.

+### Third output

-Third output, a CSV file called `source_of.csv` that contains three UUIDs: A UUID for the row itself (primary key), the UUID of a source object, and a UUID of a target object (The source is the "source_of" the target).
+A CSV file called `source_of.csv` that contains three UUIDs:

+1. A UUID for the row itself (primary key)
+2. UUID of a source object
+3. UUID of a target object (The source is the `source_of` the target)

 For example, given the following `dwc.csv` file: